h74zhou/StickFigure-Mobile/README.md

 ### Introduction

-The android game demonstrates matrix movement transformations in the form of a ragdoll.
+This android game demonstrates matrix movement transformations in the form of a ragdoll.
 Users can transform the human ragdoll by translating, rotating and scaling its limbs through direct manipulation (point and drag).

 ### Technical Requirements